7 Recommendations for Remote Product Managers

 It requires a deft understanding of the product’s market while staying ahead of the trend on a technological level.

-As such, it remains a sought-after position that only the most skilled excel in.
+As such, it remains a sought-after position in which only the most skilled excel.
 To get ahead of the pack, there are a few things every hopeful product designer should do.

 Perfecting any craft is about practising and often practising, particularly in front of your peers and trusted confidants.

 Work as hard as possible to make a beautiful portfolio website that demonstrates your skills with the tools of the trade.